 Immediate treatment for labyrinthitis might include:

-Usually, labyrinthitis does not cause any complications.
-Rarely, labyrinthitis permanently damages your eighth cranial nerve.
-This can cause lasting problems with balance, and partial or total loss of your hearing.
-This might require you to use a hearing aid.
-Be sure to get prompt treatment to help reduce your risk for these complications.
+Usually, labyrinthitis does not cause any problems.
+In rare cases, labyrinthitis permanently damages the eighth cranial nerve.
+This can cause lasting problems with balance, and partial or total hearing loss.
+You might need to use a hearing aid.
+Be sure to get treatment right away to help reduce your risk for these complications.

-Call your health care provider if your symptoms do not begin to go away after a few days of treatment.
-Also, call your health care provider if you experience additional symptoms, like difficulty moving an arm or a leg.
+Call your healthcare provider if your symptoms don’t begin to go away after a few days of treatment.
+Also call your healthcare provider if you have more symptoms, like trouble moving an arm or a leg.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR